 The sourcing local need has come off the back of the global tensions with China which is not going away anytime soon.

 Nielsen’s has found consumers are steering away from products that travel long distances, requiring multiple human touch points.
 This is a mix of product categories and foodstuffs, illustrating the significance behind Amazon’s new approach in creating a “COVID-free” supply chain.

 Trend: Online shopping will continue to grow:

-The “multibillion dollar” question all retailers want answered is…
+The “multibillion-dollar” question all retailers want to be answered is…